 When you’re facing embezzlement charges, you remain guilty until proven guilty.
 So, the state has the burden of proving you’re guilty of the crime.
 On your part, you have the difficult task of presenting defenses that sufficiently prove your innocence to obtain an acquittal.

-The best way to fight embezzlement charges is to enlist the help of a skilled and experienced criminal defense and injury lawyer in Philadelphia.
+The best way to fight embezzlement charges is to enlist the help of a skilled and experienced criminal defense lawyer in Philadelphia.
 An experienced lawyer can help reduce the charges to protect your rights, livelihood, reputation, and freedom.

 How is Embezzlement Prosecuted in Philadelphia, PA?

 Embezzlement can be prosecuted as criminal or civil fraud.
 When brought as a criminal charge, the prosecution must show proof of these four factors:

 - A fiduciary relationship between the two parties.
 In other words, there must be reliance on one party by the other

 - The accused must have acquired the embezzled property through this relationship

 - The accused must have taken ownership of the property as their own or transferred it to someone else

 Every accusation of embezzlement is unique, and every defense will be tailored to the specific situation.
 A successful defense requires that you dispute the above elements in your case.
 Having a Philadelphia white-collar crimes lawyer representing you in your case can enhance the chances of having the charges reduced or dropped.

 What are the Penalties for Embezzlement in Pennsylvania?